in2code-de/powermail_cond/readme.md

 # TYPO3 Extension powermail_cond

 Conditions for TYPO3 extension powermail.
-While a user fills out a form, some fields should be disappear, while others should be visible.
+While a user fills out a form, some fields should disappear, while others should be visible.

 ## Screenshots